BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 In this tutorial, we use rdf2vec in order to build a toy recommendation system for exploring similar neuron morphologies and electrophysiology recordings.

-Further reading on graph embedding:
+Further reads on graph embedding:
 - @link:[Graph embedding techniques, applications, and performance: A survey](https://www.sciencedirect.com/science/article/pii/S0950705118301540)
 - @link:[Knowledge Graph Embedding: A Survey of Approaches and Applications](https://ieeexplore.ieee.org/abstract/document/8047276)